earlwiltonburry/Bimba/README.md

 * [ ] ever-present searchbar
 * [ ] other things on map

 ## If You want to help…

 ### …be sure to…

 * check the issues, both closed and open;
 * check the most recent commit.
-Master contains published snapshots; most recent commit will be on other branch (there’s a branch with upcomming version and branches with betas that are periodically merged into it).
+Master contains published snapshots; The most recent commit will be on other branch—most likely `develop`, but there may be a release, feature or hotfix branches.
+For full description of workflow model head to [Nvie’s model](https://nvie.com/posts/a-successful-git-branching-model/).

 ### …then You can…